letsencrypt/acme-spec/draft-barnes-acme.md

 The response to a DNS challenge is simply an acknowledgement that the relevant record has been provisioned.

 type (required, string):
-: The string "recoveryToken"
+: The string "dns"

 ~~~~~~~~~~

 {
-  "type": "dns",
+  "type": "dns"
 }

 ~~~~~~~~~~